cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 \end{array}
 $$

 A crucial notion in session types—as mentioned in the introduction—is *duality*, the idea that while I’m sending a message, you should be expecting to receive one, and vice versa.
-Duality is a function on session types:
+Duality is a function on session types.
+We write duality using an *overline*, so the dual of $S$ is $\overline{S}$:

 $$
 \begin{array}{lrl}